 What are menopause symptoms?

 Symptoms, including changes in menstruation, are different for each woman.
-Most likely, you will experience some irregularities in your periods until the end.
+You will most likely experience some irregularities in your periods until the end.
 Skipping periods during perimenopause is normal and expected.
-Many times, menstrual periods will skip a month and return, or bypass a few months and then begin monthly cycles for a month or two.
-Periods also tend to take place on shorter cycles, so they’re closer together.
+Menstrual periods often skip a month, return or bypass a few months, and then begin monthly cycles for a month or two.
+Periods also tend to occur on shorter cycles, so they’re closer together.
 Despite irregular periods, pregnancy is possible.
-If you have skipped a period but are not sure you have begun the menopausal transition, think about a pregnancy test.
+If you have skipped a period but are unsure you have begun the menopausal transition, think about a pregnancy test.

 The most common symptom of menopause is a change in the menstrual cycle, but there are various other symptoms as well, such as: